muratk3n/thirdwave/en/README.md

 ---

-I heard of this dude in Istanbul back when l he went from the European side to Asian, and the trip was so arduous, adventerous for him that he wrote a book about it.
+I heard of this dude in Istanbul back when he went from the European side to Asian, and the trip was so arduous, adventerous for him that he wrote a book about it.
 A trip that can be done in a few hours by train today.